openmainframeproject/cobol-programming-course/COBOL Programming Course #3 - Advanced Topics/COBOL Programming Course #3 - Advanced Topics.md

 *Example 3.
 COBOL Data Item for storing variables where Db2 is the data source*

 ## SQL Capability within Enterprise COBOL
 Learning SQL is a separate technical skill.
 The objective of this brief chapter is familiarization with Enterprise COBOL use of SQL API.
 A COBOL program is capable of any SQL communication with Db2 for z/OS assuming necessary authority is granted.
-SQL has four catagories as outlined in Example 4.
+SQL has four categories as outlined in Example 4.
 Learning SQL is necessary for a COBOL programmer to become proficient with using the Db2 API for a variety of possible applications where COBOL provides the what, how, and when logic of executing specific SQL.

 ```
 DDL - Data Definition Language